 – Advertising + social content

 Born in Stillwater, I took interest in clothes watching my grandmothers sew.
 My focus expanded from clothes to models, as a result of Tim Walker’s work with model Lily Cole.
 I found myself wondering, “Who is she?
 How did she get there?”
-After high school, I moved to San Francisco to study fashion journalism and do everything I could to work at an agency.
+After high school, I moved to San Francisco to study fashion and do everything I could to work at an agency.

 I spent my early years in SF honing my styling skills as a merchandiser.
 Then I overheard a classmate say she was finishing up an internship at an agency.
 I sent my resume the next day.
 Simultaneously, I got a lead about an opportunity in Miami, so I submitted my resume there and waited.
 In the same day, I accepted both opportunities and everything changed.